osmberlin/strassenraumkarte-neukoelln/_posts/2021-12-31-micromap-update.md

 For this experiment in Neukölln, [the data is available in a preprocessed format](https://github.com/SupaplexOSM/strassenraumkarte-neukoelln/tree/main/data) on GitHub.
 So is the [GQIS/Python Script to process the OSM parking data](https://github.com/SupaplexOSM/strassenraumkarte-neukoelln/blob/main/scripts/parking_lanes).
 And there is even [a video of Alex explaining with nice visual slides how the model works](https://pretalx.com/fossgis2021/talk/ZA7MQV/) in his FOSSGIS presentation from the beginning of the year.

 Btw, we would like to continue evaluating this process.
-Read more at [“Call for help from the data science community: Evaluate tradeoffs in data quality for mapping parking data in OSM”](https://supaplexosm.github.io/strassenraumkarte-neukoelln/posts/2021-12-13-evaluate-tradeoffs-in-data-quality-vs-mapping-details).
+Read more at ["Call for help from the data science community: Evaluate tradeoffs in data quality for mapping parking data in OSM"](https://supaplexosm.github.io/strassenraumkarte-neukoelln/posts/2021-12-13-evaluate-tradeoffs-in-data-quality-vs-mapping-details).

-**Preprossed lane data:**
+**Preprocessed lane data:**

 Alex published the [QGIS/Python Script](https://github.com/SupaplexOSM/strassenraumkarte-neukoelln/tree/main/scripts/post_processing) that does a lot of the processing described in this blogpost.